Wisconsin (WI) Vital Records

 The cost of obtaining vital record certificates depends on the DHS-Vital Records Office’s fees, how you submit your application, and whether a notary is required.

 The DHS-Vital Records Office charges a $20.00 fee for certified copies of birth, death, or marriage certificates.
 Additional copies of the same certificate ordered simultaneously are $3.00 per copy.
-VRO’s online Application Assistant starts at $29.
+VRO’s online Application Assistant for Wisconsin starts at $10.

 Certificate Fee Additional Copy